swiftraccoon/sdrTrunkTranscription/README.md

 ## Systemd Services

 All three components can be run as systemd services for automatic startup and reliability on Linux systems.
-Each subproject’s README provides example `.service` files.
+Each subproject's README provides example `.service` files.
 For instance:

 - **SDRTrunk Transcriber**: `sdrtrunk-transcriber.service`
 - **Transcription Uploader**: `transcription_uploader.service`